johnstonskj/rust-rdftk/book/src/intro_primer.md

 <a name="fig_1_3"></a>![Statement Node Types](img/primer-nodes.png)
 <div class="caption figure">1.3: Statement Node Types</div>

+The following is a pretty good representation of the complete RDF data model, hopefully most of which will be clear by the end of this primer.

 <a name="fig_1_3b"></a>![Complete Data Model](img/primer-data-model.png)
 <div class="caption figure">1.3b: Complete Data Model</div>